ec1340/jekyll_mover_site/_posts/2021-03-21-rna-folding-landscapes.md

 But how do we generate a folding landscape?
 Well we need two things

 1. A distance metric between folds that compares meaningful structural information of two structures.
-2. A way to enforce that smoothness with respect to energy in the coordinates of each structure.
+2. A way to enforce that smoothness with respect to stability in the coordinates of each structure.

 To acheive this we combine strengths from graph scattering transforms and autoencoders.